mctools/simplebuild/doc/source/packages.rst

 -  Code of high quality
 -  Ability quickly validate installations on new platforms.

-Any application or script whose name (apart from the sb\_<packagename>\_ part) starts with "test" will be marked as a test, and so will any application or script who has a reference log-file provided (either a test.log file in the app_XXX/ directory or a scripts/myscript.log file for scripts/myscript).
+Any application or script whose name (apart from the ``sb_<packagename>_`` part) starts with the word ``test`` will be marked as a test, and so will any application or script who has a reference log-file provided (either a test.log file in the app_XXX/ directory or a scripts/myscript.log file for scripts/myscript).
 Tests consists of two parts: First of all, it must finish with an exit code of 0, and second of all those tests which have a reference log-file must give the same output as that given in the log-file.
 Thus, do not print out pointer addresses or absolute file-paths in a test with a reference log, since those will change spuriously between invocations and when your package code was checked out in different locations.

 For now, tests are required to complete in "a few seconds" only, because otherwise people would not run them.
 In the future, we could imagine open up a